-- 1 Place the USB Type-C port along with the bracket in the slot on the system board. - 2 Affix the tape to secure the Type-C port bracket. - 3 Flip the system board and tighten the M2.0x5.0 screws to secure the USB type-C port. - 4 Align the system board with the screw holders on the computer. - 5 Tighten the M2.0 x 5.0 screws to secure the system board to the computer. - 6 Connect the speaker, power connector, LED board, touchpad, and USH cables to the connectors on the system board. - 7 Connect the eDP cable to the connector on the system board. - 8 Place the metal bracket over the eDP cable and tighten the to secure it. - 9 Remove the metal bracket from the memory module connectors of the system board that was removed. - 10 Place the metal bracket over the memory module connectors and tighten the M2.0 x 3.0 screws to secure it to the computer.
+- 1 Place the USB Type-C port along with the bracket in the slot on the system board. - 2 Affix the tape to secure the Type-C bracket. - 3 Flip the system board and tighten the M2 x 3 screws to secure the USB type-C port to the system board. - 4 Align the system board with the screw holders on the computer. - 5 Tighten the M2 x 3 screws to secure the system board to the computer. - 6 Connect the speaker, power connector, LED board, touchpad, and USH cables to the connectors on the system board. - 7 Connect the eDP cable to the connector on the system board. - 8 Place the metal bracket over the eDP cable and tighten the M2 x 3 screws to secure it. - 9 Remove the metal bracket from the memory module connectors of the system board that was removed. - 10 Place the metal bracket over the memory module connectors and tighten the M2 x 3 screws to secure it to the computer.

-(I) NOTE: If your computer has a WWAN card, then SIM card tray installation is a requirement.
+(i) NOTE: If your computer has a WWAN card, then SIM card tray installation is a requirement.

 - 11 Install the:

 - a coin cell battery

 - b heat sink

 - c WLAN card

 - d WWAN card

 - e SSD card

 - f memory module

 - g speaker

 - h battery

-i base cover
+- i base cover

-12 Follow the procedure in After working inside your computer.
+- 12 Follow the procedure in After working inside your computer.